Hughzu/trackstack/docs/astro-opaque-session-rotation.md

 This is a minimal, drop-in blueprint for implementing opaque session tokens with rotation in Astro endpoints.
 It avoids JWTs entirely and stores only a random session token in a secure cookie.

+This approach aligns well with Trackstack's "Managed Polylith" goals: minimal dependencies, easy to port to Go, and a clean core/module split.

 ## Flow Overview

 - Login: create session record -> set cookie